 - Start planning your Paros itinerary:: Things to do in Paros, Greece

 What to see in Paros Greece

-Nights can be spent in a taverna or bar, and of course you must see the sunset with a cocktail in hand from a Parikia seafron taverna.
-A dedicated guide on what to do in Paros is in the works!
+Nights can be spent in a taverna or bar, and of course you must see the sunset with a cocktail in hand from a Parikia seafront taverna.
+Take a look here for more things to do in Parikia.

 How to get from Milos to Paros FAQ